microsoft/BotFramework-WebChat/samples/06.i.direct-line-speech/README.md

 This sample starts with the [full-bundle CDN sample](./../01.a.getting-started-full-bundle/README.md) as the base template.

-In this sample, we will switch the protocol in Web Chat.
+In this sample, we will switch the Web Chat protocol.
 Direct Line Speech is a channel for communicating with a bot via a low-latency speech-focused protocol.
-The channel is designed for real-time speech purpose.
-Thus, not all features in Web Chat are supported in this channel.
+The channel is designed for real-time speech.
+Thus, *not all features in Web Chat are supported in this channel.*

 (TBD, list of limitations)

-Direct Line Speech JavaScript SDK provides several adapters for Web Chat and all of these adapters work as a whole.
+The Direct Line Speech JavaScript SDK provides several adapters for Web Chat and all of these adapters work together as a whole.
 After we created the adapter set, we will pass it to Web Chat for initialization.

 ### Setting up Direct Line Channel

 First, go to Azure Portal and [create a new Cognitive Services for Speech Services resource](https://ms.portal.azure.com/#blade/Microsoft_Azure_Marketplace/MarketplaceOffersBlade/selectedMenuItemId/CognitiveServices_MP/dontDiscardJourney/true/launchingContext/%7B%22source%22%3A%22Resources%20Microsoft.CognitiveServices%2Faccounts%22%7D).
-Please write down the subscription key, we will use it to configure Web Chat later.
+Please securely record the subscription key.
+We will use it to configure Web Chat later.

 After the Azure resource is created, configure your bot with a new Direct Line Speech channel and associate the channel with your newly created Azure resource.
 You can follow [this article for connecting your bot to Direct Line Speech channel](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-directlinespeech?view=azure-bot-service-4.0).